jvang0620/Pokemon-Paper-Rock-Scissors/README.md

 ### Components & Features

-`Pokemon Avatar Selection`: Allow players to choose their avatar from a selection of Pokemon characters such as Bulbasaur, Geodude, and Scyther, each representing a different element (Paper, Rock, or Scissors).
+`Pokemon Avatar Selection`: Allow players to choose their avatar from a selection of Pokemon characters such as Kartana, Golmon, and Mega Scizor, each representing a different element (Paper, Rock, or Scissors).

 `Computer Opponent (Team Rocket)`: Implement an AI opponent that selects its Pokemon avatar randomly or based on a predefined strategy to compete against the player.